-NSCLC = non-small cell lung cancer; pCPA = pan-Canadian Pharmaceutical Alliance; PD-L1 = programmed cell death 1 ligand 1; Pt = platinum.
+NSCLC = non-small cell lung cancer; pCPA = pan-Canadian Pharmaceutical Alliance; Pt = platinum.

 Notes: Chemotherapy composition depends on histology (squamous versus nonsquamous).
 Pemetrexed maintenance therapy may follow platinum-based chemotherapy for those with a nonsquamous histology.
 Erlotinib may be funded as a last-line therapy in certain jurisdictions.

-Amivantamab is not funded because pCPA negotiations concluded without an agreement.
+Amivantamab as a single drug (i.e., without Pt-based chemotherapy) is not funded as pan-Canadian Pharmaceutical Alliance negotiations concluded without an agreement.

-^aTo align with the Provisional Funding Algorithm for NSCLC without actionable oncogenic alterations, patients who have completed prior PD-1 or PD-L1 inhibitor treatment in the adjuvant or locally advanced setting less than 6 months previously should be offered other nonimmunotherapy treatments such as platinum-based chemotherapy.
+^a Note that to align with the provisional funding algorithm for NSCLC without actionable oncogenic alterations, patients who have completed prior PD-1 or PD-L1 inhibitor treatment in the adjuvant or locally advanced setting fewer than 6 months ago should be offered other nonimmunotherapy options such as platinum-based chemotherapy.

-Patients with de novo disease should start at this step of the algorithm sequence.
+^b Patients with de novo disease should start at that step of the algorithm sequence.